Spatial Re-parameterization for N:M Sparsity: Methodology

 \subsection{Spatial Re-parameterization}

-Based on the aforementioned analysis, we propose Spatial Re-parameterization (SpRe) as a way of attaining comparable performance to that of N:M sparsity and unstructured sparsity.
-To address the issue of limited variation in spatial sparsity observed in N:M sparsity, SpRe introduces an extra branch $\B^S \odot \W^S$ in conjunction with the original N:M sparse weights $\B \odot \W$ (Fig.~\ref{fig:method}).
-In particular, we first obtain mask $\B^U$ of unstructured sparsity with a sparsity rate $P=1-\frac{\text{N}}{\text{M}}$.
+We propose Spatial Re-parameterization (SpRe), as depicted in Figure\,\ref{fig:method}, as a way of attaining comparable performance in N:M sparsity to that of unstructured sparsity. {To address the issue of limited spatial sparsity variation in N:M, SpRe introduces an extra branch in conjunction with the original N:M sparse weights $\B \odot \W$.
+The weights of this new branch are denoted as $\W^S \in \mathbb{C}_o \times \mathbb{C}_i \times K \times K$, with a corresponding mask $\B^S$ of the same shape.} Specifically, we first obtain mask $\B^U$ of unstructured sparsity with a sparsity rate $P=1-\frac{\text{N}}{\text{M}}$.
 Here we utilize the classic magnitude-based pruning~\cite{han2015learning}, while other metrics for unstructured sparsity~\cite{molchanov2016pruning, lee2018snip, wang2020picking} can also adapt well.
-As previously shown in Eq.~(\ref{eq:spatial_nm}), the N:M weights $\B \odot \W$ maintain a constant spatial sparsity of rate $1-\frac{\text{N}}{\text{M}}$.
-Therefore, in the extra branch, we allocate parameters at spatial locations where unstructured sparsity exhibits less spatial sparsity than N:M sparsity as
+Given that N:M weights $\B \odot \W$ maintain a constant spatial sparsity of rate $1-\frac{\text{N}}{\text{M}}$, we allocate less parameter burden in the extra unstructured branch as:

-in which $u = 1, ..., K, v = 1, ..., K$.
-In terms of formula, the forward propagation of SpRe in the training stage for N:M sparsity can be expressed as

-In this manner, the spatial sparsity of N:M sparsity is reimbursed to a comparable level of unstructured sparsity during training.
-Moreover, the extra branch can be re-parameterized into the main branch without incurring additional inference burden.
-Particularly, the BN layer can be firstly merged into the convolution layer~\cite{ding2021repvgg}.
-Then, the final N:M sparse weights are obtained by adding up the weights of the extra branch and the main branch in a point-wise manner.
-As $\B^S$ is a subset of $\B$ according to Eq.~(\ref{eq:spatial_mask}), neither interference on the N:M pattern nor extra inference burden is introduced by SpRe.
-Eventually, the forward propagation after sparse training returns to its original N:M form as: